Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 </details>

 The next step is to update our helper function `get_letter_from_user` to use the word dictionary instead of the list of correct letters.
-Right now, we're only telling a user if they've guessed a letter before, but while we're updating this function let's modify it to tell the user if they've guessed a letter before, __and__ if that letter is in the word or not.
+Right now, we're only telling a user whether they've guessed a letter before, but while we're updating this function, let's modify it to tell the user whether they've guessed a letter before, __and__ whether that letter is in the word or not.

-There is one important change to be aware of, right now we're just checking if the letter the user guessed is in the list of correct letters.
+There is one important change of which to be aware.
+Right now we're just checking whether the letter the user guessed is in the list of correct letters.
 If we do that with the dictionary, we'll end up with a logical error!
 Consider these code snippets:

 ```python